knunery/codex/README.md

 `hg merge (bookmarkname)` merges the named bookmark into the bookmark we are on
 ##### Patchqueues
-`hg qnew` throws all changes to the working directory into a temporary patchqueue
+`hg qnew -m "foo" P2` throws all changes to the working directory into a temporary patchqueue with the name P2, with the commit message 'foo'

 `hg qrefresh` any changes to working directory are merged into the currently applied patchqueue